progrium/flynn-grid/README.md

 This runs the host service (aka lorne), which will bootstrap all the other services needed to be running on a host.
 These are all run in Docker containers, so you can manage/debug them using Docker commands if you wish.

-You can also use the grid CLI tool that was built to work with this one node cluster:
+You can also use the grid CLI tool that was built with the source to work with this one node cluster.
+It auto-targets localhost, so it should just work:

 	$ grid jobs